 Read more on how OKRs drive agility in our Global State of OKRs Report.

 How OKR and agile work together

-Using both OKRs and agile can create complementary synergies, as the advantages of one methodology compensate for the pitfalls of the other.
+Using OKRs and agile — by, for example, creating an agile OKR — can nurture complementary synergies, as the advantages of one methodology compensate for the pitfalls of the other.